Viima-R/ParkkiRadio/Documentation/Memos/python_output_Feb21.md

 Found 1 new IDs in file
 Sensed ID from file: g2c2e1b2
 Started timer for new car g2c2e1b2
-Overtime car ID g2c2e1b2 not seen again in 2h 30min  *<- Overtime välittömästi*
+Overtime car ID g2c2e1b2 not seen again in 2h 30min

 Found 2 new IDs in file
 Sensed ID from file: eg2045